 About

 Hello!
-I’m a PhD student in the Computer Sciences department at the University of Wisconsin-Madison.
+I’m a third year PhD student in the Computer Sciences department at the University of Wisconsin-Madison.
 I am grateful to be advised by Prof. Kirthevasan Kandasamy.
 Prior coming to Madison I did my undergrad at the University of Notre Dame where I majored in Computer Science and Mathematics.
+I spent time last summer interning at Google in Seattle.

 Research